mikedigital/cakephp-3-configuration-manager/README.md

 All settings are configured through the single config file.
 Everything is in an array key titled `ConfigManager`.
 The key to each array option is the name of the value.
 There is a `value` key that is/are the value(s) you want set.
 The other options you can set are `type` and `options`.
 I'll describe those below.

 ### Types
+For the most part, the `type` matches that of Cake's default Form Helper types.
+If there are options, add them via the `options` parameter.
 If you leave the `type` key out, it will default to a string with a regular input box in the editor.
+The parameters you enter are essentially the settings listed for Cake's FormHelper.
+There are a couple exceptions, but I'll try to keep up on those.

 #### List
 Adding the type `list` allows you to enter multiple values using new lines as the separator.
 It will save out as an array.
-For the most part, the `type` matches that of Cake's default Form Helper types.

-#### Multicheckbox
-Adding the type `multicheckbox` will allow you to give the end user the ability to choose out of multiple options.
-Adding to the `options` array will present the user with the list of available ones.
-They will save to `values` as an array.

-#### Select
-Adding the type `select` will allow you to show the end users a list of options you can pick one from.
-It's a dropdown.
-We all know how dropdown boxes work.
-All options are stored, you guessed it, in the `options` array.
-It will save as a single value.

-#### Radio
-Adding the type `radio` will allow the user to select one out of multiple available options.
-Options are stored in the `options` array.
-It will save as a single variable.

-#### Date
+#### File
-This is cool.
-It will add a datepicker for you to use courtesy of our hard work and jQuery UI's datepicker.
-The value is whatever you want the date to be but there is an optional `format` parameter you can add to have the date formatted how you'd like it.
-It follows how the jQuery UI date formatter works which you can read about [here](http://api.jqueryui.com/datepicker/#utility-formatDate).
+Adding the type `file` will allow you to upload files.
+You can specify an optional parameter of `upload_dir` which will upload the file to an alternative directory.
+Directories should be relative to `WWW_ROOT` and not absolute.
+The default is `uploads/config/`.

 ## Conclusion
 This is not 100% done and probably needs work.
 If you see something you'd like to make better, make it better.
 We're all in this together.